History – The Start of the Coalition

 Who We Are – The Voices of Experience

 Experienced – Effective – Credible

-Today the Coalition includes over 1,300 former NPS employees representing all levels and job disciplines of the agency, including many of its most senior managers.
+Today the Coalition includes nearly 1,400 retired, current, and former NPS employees representing all levels and job disciplines of the agency, including many of its most senior managers.
 On average, Coalition members have worked for 30 years for the NPS.
 We understand the inner workings of park and agency management, and the ramifications law and policy have on park protection, operations, visitors, and communities.
 The Coalition prides itself as the non-partisan “Voices of Experience” for park-related matters.
 No other advocacy group has a better understanding of the National Park System and Service, and the issues confronting it.The Coalition is a registered 501 c 3 non-profit organization.
 We depend on our members and supporters to enable our work through their donations.

 The Coalition focuses on threats, issues, and events with potential for National Park System-wide effects and precedence.
 Politically non-partisan, we advocate forcefully for parks and park programs, park visitors, and NPS employees.
 Some of our noteworthy contributions:

 - In 2005, the Coalition exposed an attempted rewrite of NPS Management Policies, essentially changing the Service from a conservation to a recreation agency.
 The project was abandoned in large measure because of our advocacy work.

 - The Coalition remained actively engaged in winter use issues at Yellowstone and Grand Teton National Parks.
 Our efforts have contributed to improved environmental and visitor experience standards at these iconic parks reflected in the recent Final Winter Use Rule.